Save 30% on online shipping anywhere in Canada and the US!

 Permanent Magnets

 When people think of magnets, they’re often thinking of permanent magnets.
-These are objects which can be magnetized to create a magnetic field.
-The most common example is the refrigerator magnet, used to hold notes on our refrigerator door.
+These are objects that can be magnetized to create a magnetic field.
+The most common example is the refrigerator magnet, which is used to hold notes on our refrigerator door.

 The most common metals used for permanent magnets are iron, nickel, cobalt and some alloys of rare earth metals.